 Applicants who are required to sit the Undergraduate Admissions Assessment will be advised of this in advance.

-The Undergraduate Admissions Assessment usually takes place in the first week of March.
+The Undergraduate Admissions Assessment usually takes place at the end of March.

 Applicants who are required to sit the UGAA will be contacted by the Undergraduate Admissions team as soon as the details have been finalised.

 The assessment is three hours long and will consist of an English section and a Mathematics section.
 It is designed to test your written and numerical skills.
 The assessment has two sections: an essay question (Section A); and mathematical problems (Section B or Section C).
 It is not an assessment of general knowledge.

 Section B is for non quantitative programmes without a Maths requirement.
 Section C is for quantitative programmes with a Maths requirement.
 You will be assigned the appropriate Maths paper on this basis (Section B or Section C).

 LSE requires students studying certain qualifications to complete the UGAA before a final decision can be made on their application.
 There are a number of reasons why further assessment is needed for students from these educational backgrounds, some of which include:

 - the qualification contains few formal examinations – as the majority of assessment at LSE is exam based, we need to see how you perform under examination conditions